magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 There were such situations in the Buddha’s time too.

 We want to do it right, but somehow we can’t get there yet; our own faculties are not sufficiently mature.
-Our are not complete.
+Our *pāramī* are not complete.
 It’s like fruit that’s still growing on the tree.
 You can’t force it to be sweet – it’s still unripe, it’s small and sour, simply because it hasn’t finished growing.
 You can’t force it to be bigger, to be sweet, to be ripe – you have to let it ripen according to its nature.
 As time passes and things change, people may come to spiritual maturity.
 As time passes the fruit will grow, ripen and sweeten of its own accord.
 With such an attitude you can be at ease.
 But if you are impatient and dissatisfied, you keep asking, ‘Why isn’t this mango sweet yet?
 Why is it sour?’
 It’s still sour because it’s not ripe.
 That’s the nature of fruit.

 The people in the world are like that.
 It makes me think of the Buddha’s teaching about four kinds of lotus.
 Some are still in the mud, some have